 - Hands on in the Battery Lab: Slurry Preparation and Coating

 - Hands on in the Battery Lab: Coating, Calendering, Cell Assembly

 - Overview of Battery Testing

 - Cell Safety and Nail Penetration Demonstration

-Dedicated in Fall 2015, the Battery Fabrication and Characterization User Facility is a space developed in cooperation with the Michigan Economic Development Corporation and Ford Motor Company.
+Dedicated in fall 2013, the Battery Fabrication and Characterization User Facility is a space developed in cooperation with the Michigan Economic Development Corporation and Ford Motor Company.
 This lab enables industry and university researcher collaboration on developing cheaper and longer lasting energy-storage devices in the heart of the U.S. auto industry.

 - Professor of Chemistry, College of Literature, Science, and the Arts